 FREE POSTAGE ON ALL SAMPLE ORDERS.
 ENTER CODE 'SAMPLE1' AT CHECKOUT.
 WE SHIP WORLDWIDE!

-A gorgeous and eye-catching evening invitation with hand-painted florals.
-The Rosa design will surely wow your guests!
+A beautiful and elegant evening invitation, with hand-painted details and pretty pastel colours.
 Printed on thick natural white matte paper.
 Size 127 x 178mm (5x7").

 If your ceremony is taking place in a church or other religious venue, it is appropriate to use the phrase “request the honor honour of your presence.”
 For non-religious venues, common phrases include “request the pleasure of your company” or “invite you to share in the joy.”

 If both the bride’s and the groom’s parents are hosting the wedding, the bride’s parents should be listed first.

 Both sets of parents are hosting